 Obama, Iran's Rouhani hold historic phone call

-WASHINGTON/NEW YORK (Reuters) - President Barack Obama and new Iranian President Hassan Rouhani spoke by telephone on Friday, the highest-level contact between the two countries in three decades and a sign that both sides are serious about reaching a pact on Tehran's nuclear program.
+WASHINGTON/NEW YORK (Reuters) - President Barack Obama and new Iranian President Hassan Rouhani spoke by telephone on Friday, the highest-level contact between the two countries in three decades and a sign that they are serious about reaching a pact on Tehran's nuclear program.

-On Friday, however, the Iranians said Rouhani was interested in a phone discussion before he left the United States, according to a senior administration official, and the White House quickly arranged the call which took place at 2:30 p.m.
+On Friday, however, the Iranians said Rouhani expressed interest in a phone discussion before he left the United States, according to a senior administration official.
+The White House quickly arranged the call, which took place at 2:30 p.m.
 (1830 GMT) and lasted about 15 minutes.

-Speaking to reporters, Obama said both men had directed their teams to work quickly toward an agreement on Iran's nuclear program.
+Speaking to reporters, Obama said he and Rouhani had directed their teams to work quickly toward an agreement on Iran's nuclear program.
 He said this was a unique opportunity to make progress with Tehran over an issue that has isolated it from the West.

 "While there will surely be important obstacles to moving forward and success is by no means guaranteed, I believe we can reach a comprehensive solution," Obama said at the White House.

-The price of oil fell on Friday as tensions eased between the United States and Iran after the Obama-Rouhani phone call.
+The price of oil fell on Friday as tensions eased between the United States and Iran after the Obama-Rouhani talk.